Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi-direct.md

 2. Check the Wi-Fi Direct state.

     You can check the Wi-Fi Direct local device state using the `State` property of the `Tizen.Network.WiFiDirect.WiFiDirectManager` class.
-Since Wi-Fi Direct has just been activated on the device, the device state is `Activated`.
+Since Wi-Fi Direct has just been activated on the device, the device state is `Activated`:

     ```csharp
     try